-- Watch where you're driving.
-Don't let any part of your body get pinned or crushed between the truck and a fixed object. - Stay to the side of the truck when traveling power unit first.
-Make sure the truck won't hit your leg or run over your foot. - When traveling forks first keep both hands on the control.
+- Watch where you're walking.
+Don't let any part of your body get pinned or crushed between the truck and a fixed object.
+Be even more careful when using the brake override feature.
+Stay out of the path of travel. - Stay to the side of the truck when traveling power unit first.
+Make sure the truck won't hit your leg or run over your foot. - When traveling forks first, keep both hands on the control.
 Be careful when changing direction.
 Keep your feet clear of the truck. - Travel in the direction that gives you the best view.
 Look where you are going and slow down in congested areas. - Slow down for wet or slippery floors.
 Don't run over things.
-Watch out for rough floors. - Look where you are going before you change direction of travel. - See that you have room to drive and turn.
+Watch out for rough floors. - Look where you are going before you change direction of travel. - See that you have room to turn.
 Watch out for power unit swing. - Slow down when making turns. - Avoid sudden movement of controls.
 Learn to use them smoothly at a moderate, even rate. - Be extra careful if you must use your truck in an area where there is a risk of falling objects. - Never ride on your truck.